Credit Card Payoff Calculator

 Should I pay off the highest APR card or the smallest balance first?

 Is the death spiral real?
-Can my balance actually grow while I'm paying?
+Can my balance grow while I'm paying?

-Yes — and it's surprisingly common.
-If you continue using the card while paying minimums, and your new monthly charges exceed the principal portion of your minimum payment (which is tiny in the early years), your balance literally grows every month.
-With our "still charging" toggle, the calculator shows you the exact scenario: at $200/month in new charges plus minimums on a $10K balance at 22%, the balance never decreases.
-The first step to paying off a credit card is always to stop using it.
+Yes — and it is surprisingly common.
+If you keep using the card while paying minimums, and new monthly charges exceed the tiny principal portion of your minimum, the balance literally grows every month.
+With the tool's "still charging" toggle, $200/month in new charges plus minimums on a $10K balance at 22% produces a balance that never decreases.
+Step one of any payoff plan is to stop using the card.

 Related Finance Tools